Charles B. Hoyt: Champion sprinter

 A native of Greenfield, Iowa, Hoyt won three straight 100 and 220 yard dashes in the Iowa state meet from 1911–1913 and won seven career gold medals.
 As a high school student in 1912, Hoyt was offered a place on the U.S. Olympic team but turned down the chance.
 He ran a nation’s best of 9.8 in 1913—the same year the Amateur Athletic Union called him "America’s best sprinter."
 His 9.8 time was equaled by Bill Carter of Chicago in 1914 but was not bettered until 1932 when Foy Draper of California ran 9.6.
 After graduating early from high school, Hoyt enrolled at Grinnell College where he set a world record in the 220-yard dash on a curved track at the 1916 Drake Relays.
 He won intercollegiate championships in both the 100-yard and 220-yard runs, but lost the opportunity to compete in the Olympics when the 1916 Summer Olympics was cancelled due to World War I. He graduated from Grinnell College in 1917 and served in the United States Navy during World War I.

 Track coach

 Grinnell College and Sioux City High School

-After his service in the Navy, Hoyt coached track at Grinnell College, where he trained Morgan Taylor, the first Olympic champion from Iowa.
-He next became the athletic director at Sioux City (Central) High School.
+After his service in the Navy, Hoyt coached track at Sioux City High School, where he trained Morgan Taylor, the first Olympic champion from Iowa.
+He next later became the athletic director at Sioux City (Central) High School.
+Morgan Taylor later attended Hoyt's alma mater, Grinnell College, where he set many records before winning three medals in the 400 hurdles at the Olympics in 1924 (Gold), 1928 (Bronze), and 1932 (bronze), where Taylor was also the flag carrier for the United States team.